 Please read through the following two steps, it is vital for you to understand before configuring your development environment with this how-to-tutorial.

 - At any time that ‘XAMPP_WAMPP_INSTALL_DIRECTORY’ is specified within this tutorial, it needs to be replaced with Your XAMPP or WAMPP install directory.
-For Example C:\XAMPP
+Example C:\XAMPP

 - Add the PERL path variable to your computer (It may already be there after installing but just check in case).
-This will make it much easier when using command prompt, meaning you won’t have to specify explicit paths to the perl.exe.
+This will make it much easier when using the command prompt, meaning you won’t have to specify explicit paths to the perl.exe.

 - Right Click My Computer -> Properties -> Advanced System Settings -> Environment Variables.

-- Find the PATH variable and click edit -> Add the full path to the perl.exe folder eg in my case – C:\xampp_\perl\bin If there is already values in here, separate the last value with a semi-colon EG: C:\appData;C:\xampp\perl\bin
+- Find the PATH variable and click edit -> Add the full path to the perl.exe folder eg in my case – C:\xampp_\perl\bin If there are already values in here, separate the last value with a semi-colon EG: C:\appData;C:\xampp\perl\bin

 - If you can’t find a PATH Variable, then simply click new and create one – Variable Name must be PATH and the value must be the path to your perl.exe directory eg in my case C:\xampp\perl\bin